Application for exchange students

-To complete the process of enrollment at our university (immatriculation), we will request the following documents after your arrival:
+To complete the process of enrollment at our university (immatriculation), we will request the following documents:

 • copy of your visa for the study abroad period (in case it is required)

-• a transfer for "Studierendenwerk Karlsruhe" (student service fee) after your arrival in Pforzheim.
+• a transfer for "Studierendenwerk Karlsruhe" (student service fee) and for the student ID

 • proof of adequate health insurance